-Are you suffering from allergies?
-Do you associate your struggles with outdoor causes?
+Are you tormented by allergies?
+Do you connect your struggles with outdoor causes?
 If so, you could be ignoring the actual culprit.
-Indoor allergens—specifically dust mites—are likely at fault for poor indoor air quality in your home causing undesirable problems such as runny noses, itchy eyes and even respiratory issues such as bronchitis and asthma.
+Indoor allergens—specifically dust mites—are likely at fault for poor indoor air quality in your home causing undesirable problems such as runny noses, itchy eyes and even respiratory issues like bronchitis and asthma.
 So if you’re hiding out indoors when pollen and mold are high, you could actually be making your problems worse.

 - Wall-to-wall carpet